-SWM inspects approximately twenty percent of the stormwater facility inventory every year, including follow-up inspections.
-The SWM Section has established a goal of re-inspecting industrial facilities every three to seven years.
-The SWM database automatically generates a new inspection task, depending on the priority; high-risk facilities are scheduled for inspection every three years, normal priority facilities are scheduled every five years, and low-risk facilities (e.g., low potential to pollute stormwater) are inspected every seven years (note that at the time of publication, SWM is working with the database vendor to fully implement this process).
+The SWM employees inspect approximately 20 percent of the stormwater facility inventory every year, including follow-up inspections.
+The SWM Section has established a goal of re-inspecting industrial facilities every three (3) to seven (7) years.
+The SWM database automatically generates a new inspection task, depending on the priority; high-risk facilities are scheduled for inspection every three (3) years, normal priority facilities are scheduled every five (5) years, and low-risk facilities (e.g., low potential to pollute stormwater) are inspected every seven (7) years (note that at the time of publication, SWM is working with the database vendor to fully implement this process).
 In addition, the Chief Water Quality Inspector may select a facility for an accelerated re-inspection based on compliance history or concerns.